metabase/metabase/docs/users-guide/interactive-dashboards.md

 ![Cross-filtering](images/interactive-dashboards/cross-filter.png)

 To set up cross-filtering, choose a dashboard filter that you'd like to update on click, and a question to use to update that filter.
-You can think of this question as your "navigation question".
+You can think of this question as your "navigation question."
 Instead of wiring this navigation question up to the filter, you'll [wire up every other question on the dashboard to the filter](08-dashboard-filters.md).

 Below, we'll use the **Orders by product category question** as our navigation question, so we'll leave this question disconnected from the filter, and connect all the other questions to the **Category** filter.